 Of course, the work does not include all mushrooms known today.
 But if you’re not exactly a mycologist, you’ll find pretty much all common edible mushrooms and also toadstools that you can encounter in everyday life in Europe.

-However, the scientific terms and classifications that Boudier used are no longer up-to-date and some research is required to correctly assign many of the illustrations.
+However, the scientific terms and classifications that Boudier used are no longer up-to-date and in depth research is required to correctly assign many of the illustrations.

 Below I would like to give some examples of the original drawings used here.